Everything we know about the Phillip Schofield and Holly Willoughby ‘fall-out’

 A timeline of the duo’s ups and downs as Schofield announces he is leaving ‘This Morning’ with ‘immediate effect’

-After a week of rumours of a rift between This Morning hosts Phillip Schofield and Holly Willoughby, it has been announced that Schofield will leave the show “with immediate effect”.
+After a week of rumours of a rift between This Morning hosts Phillip Schofield and Holly Willoughby, it was announced that Schofield will leave the show “with immediate effect”.

 His last time presenting the ITV programme was on Thursday 18 May, bringing his presenting role of 21 years to a sudden close.